Luegreen/Scraping/README.md

 There were four relatively simple steps that held me back over a week on this project.
 I kept receiving 'connection refused' and/or 'file not found' errors.
 In fact, when I originally submitted the files, they were all correct.
 I was just running them wrong.
 Frustrating but the kind of lesson you only have to learn once.
 The following steps will prevent those errors in the future:

-1) Run app.py first, then click the index file, then look at localhost 5000.
-  I was running index first without looking at local host.
-THEN I was looking at localhost without runnin the .py file

-2) to make changes to the index file and have them show up on the local host front end, you have to make sure the flask python file is in debug mode.
-Then, for production, turn off debug mode

-I worked with a number of guides to figure these steps out, but the steps were so simple that I didn't realize what exactly was fixing the problem until now. (each session I'd learn a little bit more... 'ah, you have to look at localhost: 5000' 'oh, refreshing the index file is not enough, you need the debuger in the flask file'.
-(I actually discovered this one through documentation.)

-The harder pieces of the challenge were setting up the flask file to save the mongo database.
-With some clear print statements set throughout the code, with the help of a tutor, I was able to find out why the hemisphere images were not being collected and fix that error in the scrape.py code.
-The problem was that we were rushing the code and needed to add a time.sleep(2) element to the function.

 ### Conclusion: